 More information and support

-If you're at all worried about anything to do with your relationship or your sex life and sexuality, you might want to talk through how you feel with a counsellor or therapist.
+You might want to talk through how you feel with a counsellor or therapist.